Pressing of 12 inch (140g) black records, 33 or 45 rpm.

 By pressing on the “Create your vinyl” button on the home page of our website which allows access to the quote order form.

-We respond to requests within a range of 100 to 1000 copies, so as to serve customers wishing to press small quantities.
+We respond to requests from 100 copies, so as to serve customers wishing to press small quantities.

 It takes about three months from the time of acceptance of the quote and payment of the order.